designstem/projects/algorithms/README.md

 ---

 # Ok...

-Now we have seen some work from world famous innovative creators.
-You may think, that probably they use some billion-dollar supercomputers plus dark powers to make such stuff.

-Let us demonstrate, that ***even quite simple systems can create quite interesting results.***
+You might think that probably they use very expensive supercomputers plus knowledge of wizardry to make such stuff.
+However, with basic knowledge of coding we can demonstrate that ***even quite simple sets of rules can create quite interesting results***.

 ## But...